Friedrich Staphylus: Biography

 Returning to Königsberg, a new dispute broke out between him and Osiander.
 The dogmatic dissension, which seemed to him to make everything uncertain, drove him continually more and more to the Catholic idea of Tradition and to the demand for the authoritative exposition of the Scriptures by the Church.
-He expressed these views in the treatise "Synodus sanctorum patrum antiquorum contra nova dogmata Andreæ Osiandri", which he wrote at Danzig in 1552.
+He expressed these views in the treatise Synodus sanctorum patrum antiquorum contra nova dogmata Andreæ Osiandri, which he wrote at Danzig in 1552.
 A severe illness hastened his conversion, which took place at Breslau at the end of 1552.

 After this he first entered the service of the Bishop of Breslau, for whom he established a school at Neisse.
 In 1555 the Emperor Ferdinand I appointed him a member of the imperial council.
 At the Disputation of Worms in 1557 he opposed, as one of the Catholic collocutors, the once venerated Melanchthon.
-In his "Theologiæ Martini Lutheri trimembris epitome" (1558) he severely attacked the lack of union in Protestantism, the worship of Luther, and religious subjectivism.
+In his Theologiæ Martini Lutheri trimembris epitome (1558) he severely attacked the lack of union in Protestantism, the worship of Luther, and religious subjectivism.
 The treatise called forth a number of answers.

 In 1560 Duke Albert of Bavaria, at the request of Canisius, appointed Staphylus professor of theology at the Bavarian University of Ingolstadt after Staphylus had received the Degree of Doctor of Theology and Canon Law in virtue of a papal dispensation, as he was married.
 As superintendent (curator) he reformed the university.

 After this he took an active part in the Catholic restoration in Bavaria and Austria.
 He drew up several opinions on reform for the Council of Trent, as the "Counsel to Pius IV", while he declined to go to the council personally.
-In 1562 the pope sent him a gift of one hundred gulden, and the emperor raised him to the nobility.
+In 1562 Pope Pius IV sent him a gift of one hundred gulden, and the emperor raised him to the nobility.
 He died at Ingolstadt, aged 51.